Young man shot in California movie theater dies

 CORONA, Calif.
-(AP) — A young man who had been on life support after being shot inside a Southern California movie theater has died, police and his family said Saturday.
+(AP) — A young man who had been on life support after he and a friend were shot inside a Southern California movie theater has died, police and his family said Saturday.

 Goodrich died at the scene.
 Barajas was taken to a nearby hospital, where he was placed on life support.

+The suspect acted alone, and there’s no indication he knew the victims or that Barajas’ role as a TikTok influencer played a role in the crime, Corona police Cpl.
+Tobias Kouroubacalis told reporters last week.

+“It was completely unprovoked, and the victims were shot without any kind of prior contact,” Kouroubacalis said during a news conference Wednesday.

-Police said the shooting appeared to be random and unprovoked.
-They were working with Riverside County prosecutors to add a second murder count against the suspected shooter, Joseph Jimenez.
+Police were working with Riverside County prosecutors to add a second murder count against the suspected shooter, Joseph Jimenez.

 Jimenez, 20, appeared in Riverside County Superior Court on Friday after being charged with murder in the death of Goodrich and attempted murder of Barajas.
-But he didn’t enter a plea, and his arraignment was postponed to next week.
+But he didn’t enter a plea, and his arraignment was postponed.

 Prosecutors also had charged Jimenez with a special circumstance of lying in wait that makes him eligible for the death penalty if convicted as charged.